 A student graduates under the curriculum, course requirements, and regulations for graduation in effect at the time of admission to a graduate degree program at ASU.
-A student may also choose to graduate under any subsequent catalog issued.
-In determining graduation requirements, a student may use only one catalog.
+A student may also choose to graduate under any subsequent catalog may use only one catalog.